execRooted/useful-software/README.md

 ## clp (created by me)

 - A lightweight clipboard manager that monitors your clipboard and saves entries into a JSON file named `clipboard_history.json`.

 - To start monitoring, run `clp_mon.pyw`.

 - To run automatically on startup, place both `clp_mon.pyw` and `clp.py` in your Startup folder.
-  *Quick tip:* Open Task Manager → Startup tab → Right-click any program → Open file location, then copy the two files there.
+  *Quick tip:* Press windows + R to open the *run dialog* → paste this command in: shell:startup → Copy the two files there.
+Done :)

 - While `clp_mon.pyw` is running, press **Ctrl + Alt + H** to open the clipboard history.

 - To delete the clipboard history file (`clipboard_history.json`), choose the last option in `clp.py`.

 - Useful for quick access to your clipboard history.

 - **Note:** I do not recommend converting these scripts to executables as some systems may not read the JSON file correctly.

 - Having the `clipboard_history.json` file in the Startup folder is safe — it won't open automatically like a text file if installed as described.

 - The `.pyw` extension hides the console window for the monitoring script.
 For debugging, rename it to `.py` to see output messages.

 - The JSON file is created automatically when you run `clp_mon.pyw` for the first time.

 - To stop the monitor, either restart your PC or use Task Manager to kill the process.

   *If it's in startup, it will restart automatically after login, so remove it from Startup if you want to stop it permanently.*

 - To uninstall, delete `clp.py`, `clp_mon.pyw`, and `clipboard_history.json` from the Startup folder, then restart your PC.

 - Don’t forget to install the requirements (see below).

 ---